hankbesser/comp-phyz/1_Model_Fit/README.md

 ### Keyword(s)
 General:
-- Basic loading and inscepting objects (particularly arrays compressed in ```.npz``` archive)
+- basic loading and inspecting objects (particularly arrays compressed in ```.npz``` archive)
-- Exploring a model
+- exploring a model
-- Fit experimental data
+- fit experimental data

 HIV Example:
-- Viral load
+- viral load
-- Administration of an antiretroviral drug
+- administration of an antiretroviral drug
 - T-cell infection rate
-- Latency period of HIV
+- latency period of HIV

 ### A Figure in the Notebook